vime-js/vime/CONTRIBUTING.md

 After we wrap up all our testing and we're satisfied, the final steps are:

-1. Run the build script `npm run build`.
+1. Run the build script `yarn build`.
 2. Add small description about the component to the auto-generated `readme.md` file (above the `<-- Auto Generated Below -->` comment).
 See other components as an example.
 3. Create `usage` directory and add examples for the same frameworks that are listed for all other components.